 - The Witches of Eastwick.
 The title characters are played by Cher, Susan Sarandon and Michelle Pfeiffer.
 All three of them are gorgeous women that toy with dark magical powers.
 They form a really hot Blonde, Brunette, Redhead trio.

-- Jennifer (Veronica Lake) in I Married a Witch, is a beautiful woman (she's played by Veronica Lake, so that really goes without saying).
-She starts out evil, wanting to seduce the engaged protagonist just out of pure malice but then falls in love with him after accidentally drinking the love potion she meant for him, triggering her High Heel-Face Turn.
+- Jennifer (Veronica Lake) in I Married a Witch, is a beautiful woman.
+She starts out evil, wanting to seduce the engaged protagonist just out of pure malice but then falls in love with him after accidentally drinking the love potion she meant for him, triggering her High-Heel–Face Turn.
 She and the protagonist eventually get married and live happily ever after.

 - Arianne from Centurion was accused of witchcraft, and deliberately creates the impression that she is a necromancer to protect herself, but she doesn't really have any magical powers, although she is an expert on woodcraft and herblore.
 She's definitely hot.